 The grazing season for the western portion of French Coulee and all small custodial parcels that are fenced in with deeded land would be kept as 3/1-2/28.
 On the East Dry Fork allotment, the grazing season would run from 4/1-9/30.
 A 4/1 start date would allow bison to be put out prior to calving.
 A 9/30 end date would allow bison calves of the year to exit BLM-administered land before they turn 6 months old.
-The East Dry Fork allotment would be split so that Jacobs and APR each have their own allotment, not a shared or run in common allotment.
+All three of the East Dry Fork pastures have been grazed every year for some time now, and the lessees have not all been running in common.
+In order to rectify this, the East Dry Fork allotment would be split so that Jacobs Ranch and APR each have their own allotment, not a shared or run in common allotment.
 APR would construct and maintain new fencing to split pasture 3 into two portions.
 APR would have pasture 1 and a portion of pasture 3.
 Jacobs have pasture 2 and a portion of pasture 3.
-Pastures 2 and 3 would be modified to give the Jacobs their additional 200 AUMs.
+Pastures 2 and 3 would be modified to give the Jacobs their additional 212 AUMs.
 APR would build and maintain new fence between pastures 2 and 3.
-All three of the East Dry Fork pastures have been grazed every year for some time now, and the lessees have not all been running in common.
 State leases #9266 and #9267 would be transferred to the Jacobs, instead of being shared by APR and Jacobs.